-- lifestyle by the lake and the vitality of Mindanao's first-ever live-work-play-learn township, the Davao Park District (see Townships).
-Rising soon is Two Lakeshore Drive as well. - 18.
-The Palm City is rising soon a 27.7-hectare property in Tagum.
-It offers carefree yet sophisticated lifestyle as if you are on a vacation all year round.
+17. One Lakeshore Drive is a condominium in Davao City that brings together the serenity of a lifestyle by the lake and the vitality of Mindanao's first-ever live-work-play-learn township, the Davao Park District (see Townships).
+Rising soon is Two Lakeshore Drive as well.